 - Google Cloud Platform – 11

-The lowest plan is 1GB DigitalOcean Standard that costs $10/mo, while the highest costs $3570/mo for the high-end AWS instance with 384GB of RAM.
+The lowest plan is 1GB DigitalOcean Standard, which costs $10/mo, while the highest costs $3570/mo for the high-end AWS instance with 384GB of RAM.

 With just 10 plans, the number of plans is much fewer for Kinsta.
-The lowest – Starter – costs $3/mo while the highest – Enterprise 4 – costs $1500/mo.
+The lowest – Starter – costs $30/mo while the highest – Enterprise 4 – costs $1500/mo.

 Cloudways offers a lot of diversity in its pricing structure.
-You should be able to find a plan for any website, whatever be its traffic size or complexity.
+You should be able to find a plan for any website, regardless of its traffic size or complexity.
 Kinsta, on the other hand, is more of a premium offering.
-Its starting plan is 3x costlier than Cloudways’ lowest plan.
+Its cheapest plan is 3x costlier than Cloudways’ starting plan.

 In addition to these, there are a few more points you should note:

-- Cloudways pricing can be hourly or monthly: even if you use a server for only a few hours you need to pay only for that (pay-as-you-go).
+- Cloudways billing cycle can be hourly or monthly: even if you use a server for only a few hours, you need to pay only for that (pay-as-you-go).
 You are charged at the end of the billing month.